The Dale Carnegie biography details the life of the inspirational author of How to Win Friends & Influence People.

 In 1911 Dale quit selling after managing to accrue 500 dollars in savings and moved to New York.
 He had originally wanted to become a Chautauqua lecturer but ended up enrolled in the American Academy of Dramatic Arts.
 Carnegie found little success as an actor and ended up living in the YMCA on 125th Street, unemployed and near broke.

-From reading the Dale Carnegie biography you will discover that it was whilst staying at the YMCA that he got the idea to teach public speaking, and persuaded the hostel manager to let him teach a class for a percentage of the fee.
+It was whilst staying at the YMCA that he got the idea to teach public speaking, and persuaded the hostel manager to let him teach a class for a percentage of the fee.